b-ptiste/Composed-Image-Retrieval/README.md

 ### Attention Experiments

-We can see that the model uses more the multimodal feature rather than image or text.
+We can see that the model uses more the multimodal features rather than image or text features.
 In addition, we also observe better results when the model uses more the image features than text features.
 This corroborates results from the original papers.

 <img src="https://github.com/b-ptiste/Composed-Image-Retrieval/assets/75781257/8b3b0d36-a586-4d23-955e-2a38655807c8" width="300" alt="table_sampler">